Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Experiments

 RCE is a key component of EEHT in solving Hottopixx models efficiently.
 We thus examined the computational time of RCE on synthetic datasets.
 The datasets contained HSI matrices $A = W [I, \bar{H}] + V$ with $r$ endmembers that were generated by the following procedure: \begin{itemize}

 \item \textit{As for $W$:} Draw the entries of $W$ from a uniform distribution on the interval $[0,1]$, and replace them with their absolute values.
-Finally, normalize the columns of $W$ to have unit $L_1$ norm. \item \textit{As for $\bar{H}$:} Draw the columns of $\bar{H}$ from a Dirichlet distribution with $r$ parameters that are uniformly distributed in the interval $[0,1]$. \item \textit{As for $V$:} Draw the entries of $V$ from a standard normal distribution, and normalize $V$ such that $\nu = \|V\|_1$ for a noise intensity level $\nu$ specified in advance. \end{itemize} We chose ten equally spaced points between $0$ and $1$ and set them as noise intensity levels $\nu$.
-One dataset contained ten HSI matrices $A = W [I, \bar{H}] + V$ of size $50 \times n$ with $r=10$ satisfying $\nu = \| V \|_1$ for each $\nu$.
+Finally, normalize the columns of $W$ to have a unit $L_1$ norm. \item \textit{As for $\bar{H}$:} Draw the columns of $\bar{H}$ from a Dirichlet distribution with $r$ parameters that are uniformly distributed in the interval $[0,1]$. \item \textit{As for $V$:} Draw the entries of $V$ from a standard normal distribution, and normalize $V$ such that $\nu = \|V\|_1$ for a noise intensity level $\nu$ specified in advance. \end{itemize} We chose ten equally spaced points between $0$ and $1$ and set them as noise intensity levels $\nu$.
+Let $\nu_1, \ldots, \nu_{10}$ denote these levels in increasing order, so that $0 = \nu_1 \le \cdots \le \nu_{10} = 1$.
+Each dataset contained ten HSI matrices $A = W [I, \bar{H}] + V$ of size $50 \times n$ with $r=10$ satisfying $\nu_i = \| V \|_1$ for each $i =1 ,\ldots, 10$.
 We set $n$ from $500$ to $2500$ in $500$ increments and, thus, constructed five datasets in total.

-We performed four algorithms, RCE-SR, RCE-DIR, CPLEX-SR, and CPLEX-DIR.
-Here, RCE-DIR and CPLEX-DIR solved the Hottopixx models $\HT$ for the original matrices $A$, while RCE-SR and CPLEX-SR solved theirs for size-reduced ones $A'$ obtained from the top-$r$ truncated SVD of $A$.
-The details are as follows. \begin{itemize} \item \textbf{RCE-SR} constructed a size-reduced matrix $A'$ of $A$ and then applied RCE to $A'$, where step 1 runs Algorithm \ref{Alg: construction of initial index set} with $(\lambda, \mu) = (10, 100)$. \item \textbf{RCE-DIR} directly applied RCE to $A$, where step 1 runs Algorithm \ref{Alg: construction of initial index set} with $(\lambda, \mu) = (10, 100)$. \item \textbf{CPLEX-SR} constructed a size-reduced matrix $A'$ of $A$ and used \texttt{cplexlp} to solve the LP problem $\Primal(\NC, \NC)$ for $A'$. \item \textbf{CPLEX-DIR} directly used \texttt{cplexlp} to solve the LP problem $\Primal(\NC, \NC)$ for $A$. \end{itemize}
+We examined four methods, RCE-SR, RCE-DIR, CPLEX-SR, and CPLEX-DIR.
+Here, RCE-DIR and CPLEX-DIR solved the Hottopixx models $\HT$ for the original matrices $A$, while RCE-SR and CPLEX-SR solved theirs for size-reduced matrices $A'$ obtained from the top-$r$ truncated SVD of $A$.
+The details are as follows. \begin{itemize} \item \textbf{RCE-SR} constructed a size-reduced matrix $A'$ of $A$ and then applied RCE to $A'$, where step 1 runs Algorithm \ref{Alg: construction of initial index set} with $(\zeta, \eta) = (10, 100)$. \item \textbf{RCE-DIR} directly applied RCE to $A$, where step 1 runs Algorithm \ref{Alg: construction of initial index set} with $(\zeta, \eta) = (10, 100)$. \item \textbf{CPLEX-SR} constructed a size-reduced matrix $A'$ of $A$ and used \texttt{cplexlp} to solve the LP problem $\Primal(\NC, \NC)$ for $A'$. \item \textbf{CPLEX-DIR} directly used \texttt{cplexlp} to solve the LP problem $\Primal(\NC, \NC)$ for $A$. \end{itemize}